-School staff members shall adapt all disciplinary procedures and consequences to meet the developmental levels of the Early Childhood Preschool student.
-Itinerant, resource, and administrative staff of the Early Childhood Program shall be involved in the development and administration of discipline/remediation measures.
-An appropriate Admissions and Release Committee (ARC) meeting shall be conducted to discuss any discipline that would involve out-of-class placement for ECE Early Childhood students suspected of having disabilities.
+School staff members shall ensure that all disciplinary procedures and consequences meet the developmental levels of the Early Childhood student.
+The school administration and staff may consult and collaborate with the Early Childhood staff in the development and administration of discipline/remediation measures.
+Consultation with the Early Childhood administration must occur when an out-of-school placement is being considered.